zokradonh/borgbackup-docker/README.md

 ```

 You can see the host bind `backup_id_rsa`.
 This file should contain your private key for pubkey authentication to the borg backup
 server via SSH, if using SSH.
+Furthermore you can mount a directory full of docker-compose git repositories (optional).
+Those will be backuped too as git bundles.

 You could also alter `docker-compose.yml` from repository and add all values from above instead of
 creating `docker-compose.override.yml`.